pooyamirzapour/Mancala/solution.md

 ### Approach
 There are two different approaches: Firstly, running on a single browser, and Running on the multiple browsers.
 The services are exposed based on REST.
 In the multiple browsers approach, after any movement, client will be notified with the help of ***SseEmitter***.
-That sends unidirectional asynchronous events to any web app using Spring
+SseEmitter sends unidirectional asynchronous events to any web app using Spring.
 For more details please see the below links:

 [SseEmitter]https://dzone.com/articles/server-sent-events-using-spring